Collective Thomson scattering in magnetized electron and positron pair plasma and the application to induced Compton scattering: THOMSON SCATTERING IN ELECTRON-POSITRON MAGNETIZED PLASMA

 In Figure \ref{fig_Collective_spectra}, we plot the spectra of the differential scattering cross-section \eqref{eq:Collective_cross_section} at two different temperature $T_{\text{e}}=153~\text{keV}$ and $T_{\text{e}}=5~\text{keV}$.
 The other parameters we use are shown in Table \ref{tab:Collective_parameter}.
 The differential cross-section is non-dimensionalized by the Thomson cross-section $\sigma_{\text{T}}$ and the angular frequency of the incident electromagnetic wave $\omega_0$ as

 where the contribution due to oscillation of particles in the direction of electric field of the incident electromagnetic wave is defined as $\hat{\sigma}_{\text{Electric}}$ and the contribution due to drift motion is defined as $\hat{\sigma}_{\text{Drift}}$.
-We consider the case where the scattering wave vector lies in the plane of the incident electromagnetic wave and the magnetic field ($\varphi=0$).
-That is, the angle between the background magnetic field and the direction of the scattered wave is defined as $\theta_{\text{B}}\equiv\pi/2-\theta$.
+We specifically selected the incident direction of the electromagnetic wave to be perpendicular to the background magnetic field.
+Additionally, we define the angle between the magnetic field and the propagation direction of the scattered wave as \(\theta_{\text{B}} \equiv \pi/2 - \theta\).
+Furthermore, we consider the case where the wave number vector of the scattered wave lies within the plane formed by the incident electromagnetic wave and the magnetic field (\(\varphi=0\)).
 Figure \ref{fig_Collective_spectra} shows the differential cross-sections at two plasma temperatures for the cases where the scattering wave is nearly perpendicular to the background magnetic field ($\theta_{\text{B}} = 84^{\circ}$) and nearly parallel to it ($\theta_{\text{B}} = 1^{\circ}$)\footnote{The reason for not choosing the scattered wave to be completely perpendicular or parallel is that it would result in the differential cross-sections having delta-function-like peaks.}.

 First, in $\hat{\sigma}_{\text{Electric}}$, when the direction of the scattered wave is perpendicular to the background magnetic field (see the left side of Figure \ref{fig_Collective_spectra}), the first significant peak appears at the angular frequency $\omega_0$ of the incident electromagnetic wave and the following peaks at frequencies $\omega_0+n\omega_{\text{c}}$~($n$ is a natural number) decrease the height as $n$ becomes large.
 Moreover, as the temperature decreases, the peak width and height on the high-frequency side become smaller.
 As will be shown later, Thomson scattering spectrum in the cold plasma limit has a delta-function peak localized at the frequency $\omega_0$ of the incident electromagnetic wave.
 This corresponds to the case where single-particle scattering is considered.
 The peaks separated by the cyclotron frequency arise for finite temperature plasma because particles in the plasma, initially moving at integer multiples of the cyclotron frequency, are excited by the incident electromagnetic wave as density fluctuations.
 As the thermal motion of the particles becomes smaller, the peaks on the high-frequency side are suppressed, and the $\omega_0$ peaks become dominant.